oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 {{collapse(View details…)

-This abstraction allows to use user-level session storage, for storing and retrieving data associated with a session.\
+This abstraction allows to use user-level session storage, for storing and retrieving data associated with a session.<br/>

 See also: http://php.net/manual/en/function.session-set-save-handler.php

 ### System session storage (default)